-In January 2019, the Reverend Cynthia L. Seifert began a new ministry in Lebanon as Priest in Charge of Church of the Epiphany.
-She came to profound faith in Jesus Christ as the teenager while living in Stone Mountain, Georgia.
+In January 2019, the Reverend Cynthia L. Seifert began ministry in Lebanon as Priest in Charge of Church of the Epiphany.

 Prior to ordination she served as the Youth Minister at Church of our Savior, Glensaw, Pennsylvania and St. Bartholomew's, Nashville, Tennessee.
 She was Chaplain Resident at the Alvin C. York Tennessee Valley Medical Center in acute medicine, long term geriatric psychology and substance abuse rehabilitation.

-She's lived in Mount Juliet since 2014 with her husband is also a clergy person and her school aged daughter who attends Wilson County Schools.
+She's lived in Mount Juliet since 2014 with her husband, a Methodist Pastor, and her school aged daughter who attends Wilson County Schools.
 She loves photography and spending time with her family. email:

 James H. Jordan began his study of in the study of piano in the first grade and began his organ studies as a ninth grader.
 He is a graduate of Cumberland University, where he received his Bachelors of Arts Degree.
 He was a member of the Cumberland University Singers, under the direction of Dr. H. Bert Coble.
 He continued his study of organ at Blair School of Music, Vanderbilt University under Peter M. Fyfe.
 He further continued his studies with Julia C. Callaway, Organist-Associate Choir Director of Vine Street Christian Church, Nashville, Tennessee.